mkierzenka/SWDevProj/report/doc.md

     * run_(): given the node id, perform a certain set of operations.
 The node id will be placed in a switch statement, and each case will contain a different helper for each application running (ex.producer to initialize and create the data, summarizer to perform some operation on the data).
-Distributed arrays and dataframes and can be initialized and used for these helpers, depending on the purpose of the application
+Can retrieve and read data from the KV store

   * Current applications supported
     * Trivial: simple single-noded program.
 Creates a dataframe with a large amount of elements in a single column, then makes sure that the get methods on the dataframe retrieve the proper data.
     * Demo: currently runs with three nodes.
 Some nodes are putting data into the KVStore, some are retrieving data from the KVStore, and others are doing both.
 Program tests that the KVStore can be read from and written to concurrently by using messaging in a network layer.
-    * Wordcount: single-noded program.
-Tests the functionality of fromVisitor, which allows the user to pass in a writer and generate a dataframe by visiting that writer.
+    * Wordcount: tests the functionality of fromVisitor, which allows the user to pass in a writer and generate a dataframe by visiting that writer.
 This program tests a Summer writer, which takes in an SIMAP of words that appear in a file to the number of occurrences in that file.
+    * Linus: calculates the degrees of Linus.
+Uses the sorer to read in large .sor files describing the users, projects, and commits to those projects

 * Utilities: We have a variety of common classes used throughout the code base